Why do this problem?

 How might that help us to complete the jigsaw?

-Children could cut up this sheet to make your own jigsaw for a friend to do.
-In addition, they might use a blank sheet of squared paper to make a hundred square with some numbers missing, or a differently sized numbered square such as $9$ by $9$ or $12$ by
+Children could use a blank sheet of squared paper to make a hundred square with some numbers missing, or a differently sized numbered square such as $9$ by $9$ or $12$ by $12$.

-Pupils could use this sheet to locate the '$0$' and '$99$'.
+Pupils could be prompted to find the '$0$' and '$99$' or the '$1$' and '$100$', looking at some completed number squares to see where these numbers usually go.
 They could be encouraged to find the numbers that go next to numbers that are already in place.